 The Characteristics of the Foundation Stage Curriculum

 The characteristics of effective learning are a key element within the Early Years Curriculum.
-Here at Grove Road Primary School all our practitioners reflect upon the different ways in which our children learn whilst carefully planning activities for them to succeed.
+Here at Grove Road Primary School, all our practitioners reflect upon the different ways in which our children learn whilst carefully planning activities for them to succeed.
 Care is taken to ensure all areas of the Early Years Curriculum is covered whilst still allowing for the children to have the flexibility and freedom to have ownership of their learning through self-initiated activities.
 Our staff pride themselves in getting to know our children and their interests in order to planning highly motivating and engaging activities based upon the children’s interests.

 The Early Years Curriculum is divided in two key areas: